JIV-DLS/prog-web-server-client/README.md

 ## How to start the project
 Run the following commands to start the backend:

+In a separate terminal run this command to start docker : docker run -it -p 27016:27016 mongo

     $ git clone https://github.com/JIV-DLS/prog-web-server-client.git
     $ cd backend
     $ npm install